Dynamics 365 Business Central User Assistance Model

 Help users get unblocked

 Even the best designed user interface can still be confusing to some.
-It can be difficult to predict what users will find confusing, and that is why the base application includes tooltips for all controls and actions.
-In combination with descriptive captions and instructional text, the tooltips are our current implementation of embedded user assistance, which is an important principle in today’s world of software design.
+It can be difficult to predict what users will find confusing, and that is why the base application includes descriptions for all controls and actions that can be accessed when you choose the caption of the control or action.
+In combination with descriptive captions and instructional text, these tooltips, or callouts, are our current implementation of embedded user assistance, which is an important principle in today's world of software design.

 The tooltips help users unblock themselves by providing an answer to the most likely questions the users might have, such as "What data can I input here?" or "What is the data used for?".
 Keep that in mind when you develop the user interface of your solution.